-HIST 421

-Native Americans in U.S. History: Seminar (4)

-Readings and discussions of major recent works exploring the place of Native American peoples in the history of the United States.

-HIST 430

-Undergraduate Seminar in Latin American History (4)

-A reading and research seminar focused on specific geographical areas - the Southern Cone, Brazil, the Andean Region, Central America and the Caribbean, Mexico, the Borderlands - or on particular comparative themes relevant to Latin America - Revolution, Religion, Labor and Politics, Women, Race
+HIST 421 Native Americans in U.S. History: Seminar (4) Readings and discussions of major recent works exploring the place of Native American peoples in the history of the United States...
+HIST 430 Undergraduate Seminar in Latin American History (4) A reading and research seminar focused on specific geographical areas - the Southern Cone, Brazil, the Andean Region, Central America and the Caribbean, Mexico, the Borderlands - or on particular comparative themes relevant to Latin America - Revolution, Religion, Labor and Politics, Women, Race...
+HIST 450 Undergraduate Seminar in African History (4) Topics will be announced.
+Offered intermittently...
+HIST 470 Honors Senior Thesis (4) Offered every Fall...

-HIST 450

-Undergraduate Seminar in African History (4)

-HIST 470 Honors Senior Thesis (4)

-Offered every Fall.